cdpham42/Wargaming-in-AR/README.md

 SharedSpaceProject2 contains the final version of the Wargame at the end of the 10 weeks.
 The game overlays a map on the real world and allows the user to place and move units at will.
 Limited player and unit visibility is implemented, where a player cannot see the opponent's units until the player's own units are within a set distance of their opponent's units.
 The scenario used for the wargame is the South China Sea, an area of geopolitical tension and sea-based operations.

+Both Unity projects were created in Unity version 5.6.2f1.

 The Pitch with Videos powerpoint is the final presentation used for the challenge cup.

 ### Credits: